samanthaming/samanthaming.com/articles/til/js-use-pop-for-selecting-last-item-in-array.md

 ### Using Destructuring with `slice`

 When you pass `-1` in your slice parameter, it will return the last item of your array.
-And we're using destructuring to out the element from the array;
+And then we're using destructuring to retrieve that element from the array;

 ```javascript
 const [lastItem] = array.slice(-1);